asalber/asalber.github.io/statistics/exercises/discrete_random_variables.md

 ## Exercise 3
-An experiment consist in injecting a virus to three different types of rats and observing if they survive or not.
-It is known that the probability of surviving is $0.5$ for the first type of rats, $0.4$ for the second type and $0.3$ for the third type.
+An experiment consist in injecting a virus to three rats and checking if they survive or not.
+It is known that the probability of surviving is $0.5$ for the first rat, $0.4$ for the second and $0.3$ for the third.

 1. Calculate the probability function of the variable $X$ that measures the number of surviving rats.
 2. Calculate the distribution function.